pwjensen/BetterBarCrawlApp/README.md

 GOOGLE_MAPS_API_KEY = 'your_api_key_here'
 ```
 ### Database setup
 This software uses the Django ORM which abstracts away the actual database connections and queries.
-This means it is actually quite simple to swap out postgres for a different database of your choice.
+This means it is simple to swap out postgres for a different database of your choice.
 Please note, at the time of writting, this software has only been tested on PostgreSQL, but should work out of the box with other databases like SQLite and MariaDB/MySQL.

 #### Setup role/user
 TODO